Illinois-IoT/main-project/tutorials/day4/day4.md

 ### d) Putting it All Together

-Here is an example of a HTTP request:
+Here is an example of an HTTP request:

 ![](day4_http_request_format.png)

 It starts with a **method** (a verb we learned about above), followed by the path to the resource to fetch.
 An example of a path is `google.com` or `instagram.com/illinoiscs`.
-Then, we will specify the vertion of the HTTP protocol we want to use (don't worry about this for now).
-And finally, any optional headers we want to send to the server is included.
+Then, we will specify the version of the HTTP protocol we want to use (don't worry about this for now).
+And finally, any optional headers we want to send to the server are included.

 Next, here is an example of a response from the server: